-It seems we are faced with two very different possible futures: one which normalizes random acts of violence, and another which normalizes peace and insight.
-I would rather live in a world where peace and insight play a greater role, and anger has less of a chance to metastasize into full-blown violence.
+It seems we’re faced with two very different possible futures: one which normalizes random acts of violence, and another which normalizes peace and insight.
+I would rather live in a world filled with peace and insight, where anger has less of a chance to metastasize into full-blown violence.

 The views expressed are my own, and do not represent any other person or organization.